 Stephanie Ragusa is back in the news.
 Current serving jail time, she wrote a personal letter to Hulk Hogan’s son Nick Hogan, also in jail.
 Nick is 17, just about the age she likes.

-Since we last saw her, Ragusa had been out on bail after being arrested for allegedly having sex with two students in early 2007.
-The students were 14 and 15.
+Since we last saw her, Ragusa had been out on bail after being arrested for allegedly having sex with two students (minors) in early 2007.
 She was initially released March 18, 2008 after posting bail, but was re-arrested April 15 when investigators found out about the second student.

 She gets out on bail again.
 And what does she do?
 She goes right back to the home of one of her pet students and has sex with him again!

 Life’s One Big Party

 Officers discovered Ragusa and the now-16-year-old boy at his house about 12:20 p.m.
 Monday, the arrest affidavit states.
 Ragusa had gone to the teen’s house to discuss the criminal case but wound up in bed with him, police said.
 Detectives nabbed the woman as she was leaving and getting into her boyfriend’s truck.
 Ragusa remained behind bars Tuesday, charged with two counts of unlawful sexual activity with a minor.